echronos/echronos/pm/reviews/arm_mpu_support/akroh.0.md

  - If optional, please rephrase.
  - If required, is it possible to rename this feature, or separate debug code from the required code?

+[sebastian.holzapfel: good point, I have indicated that this feature is optional.]

 Location: components/mpu-armv7m/docs.md:91
 Comment 9: Rework